 Snapshot: Zero-Emission Shipping Mission by Mission Innovation

 International shipping accounts for 2-3% of today's global CO2 emissions.
 If no action is taken, emissions are estimated to grow further through 2050.
-To prevent this from happening, the governments of Denmark, the United States and Norway, together with the Global Maritime Forum and the Mærsk Mc-Kinney Møller Center for Zero Carbon Shipping have joined forces by wearing the so-called “zero-emission shipping mission” hat - aiming to decarbonize the entire maritime value chain by 2030.
+To prevent this from happening, the governments of Denmark, the United States and Norway, together with the Global Maritime Forum and the Mærsk Mc-Kinney Møller Center for Zero Carbon Shipping have joined forces in the “zero-emission shipping mission” initiative, which aims to decarbonize the entire maritime value chain by 2030.

 Download the Mission Innovation material:

 The key objective is to target the entire value chain and to reach zero-emissions as soon as possible.
 The Shipping Mission will engage in activities that will help develop, test, and commercialize maritime and energy technologies and make the market ready for zero-emission vessels.

 Several countries, international organizations, and institutions have also expressed an interest in the Mission: Morocco, the UK, Singapore, India, France, South Korea, Ghana, Germany, the Netherlands, Chile, Australia, The European Commission, and C40.